huynguyen789/AIToDoList/document.md

    - Clear instructions in the UI about the drag and drop functionality
    - Cursor changes to indicate dragging state
    - Touch-friendly implementation for mobile devices
+   - Improved drag handles with hover effects
+   - Automatic scrolling to destination after dropping
+   - Optimized for both mouse and touch interactions

 #### Code Example